ki94mach/SpeakToDo/README.md

-# Telegram Voice-to-Monday.com Task Bot
+# SpeakToDo - Voice-to-Task Bot

 A powerful Telegram bot that converts voice messages into actionable tasks in Monday.com.
-Simply send a voice message describing your tasks, and the bot will automatically:
+Simply send a voice message describing your tasks, and SpeakToDo will automatically:

 1. 🎙️ Convert your voice to text using OpenAI Whisper
 2. 🧠 Extract actionable tasks using AI